Lord Ram

 What devotees seek

-The texts collected here include the Ram Chalisa, the Ram Raksha Stotra attributed to Budhakaushika, and the Tulsidas hymn Shri Ramachandra Kripalu Bhajamana, alongside other compositions for daily and Rama Navami practice.
+The texts collected here include the Ram Chalisa, the Ram Raksha Stotra attributed to Budhakaushika — a “shield of Rama” recited for protection — and the Tulsidas hymn Shri Ramachandra Kripalu Bhajamana, a lyrical prayer to the compassionate Rama.
+Each is presented with full text, line-by-line meaning, historical context, and guidance on how to chant.